• Driving to Moriarty, New Mexico via West Texas A&M University

 I hiked well, but found the area less interesting than Bisti.
 It was a beautiful day, though, and I very much enjoyed being far from the world.
 At one point I heard a coyote howl at me from his lair less than 50 yards from me.

-Coming north from De-Na-Zin, I stopped and photographed an abandoned building at Blanco Trading Post which, as far as I know, was the trading post.
+Coming north from De-Na-Zin, I stopped and photographed an abandoned building at 7500 and U.S. 550.

 I was back at the trailhead by midday.
 Looking around, I saw the snow-capped San Juan Mountains in Colorado, which I’d been seeing from all over northwestern New Mexico thanks to the clear air.
 With uncharacteristic spontaneity, I decided to drive to Silverton, Colorado and photograph whatever inspired me on the way.
 That turned out to be a lot…